 The mission of The Rankin Institute's Fletcher Forum is to increase public awareness and understanding of learning disabilities.
 This event is an annual presentation by a nationally recognized expert in the field of learning disabilities.
 It is underwritten by corporate and individual sponsors and is open to the public at no charge.
 The Fletcher Forum provides education and enrichment to teachers, other professionals, parents and community members.

-The Twenty-Second Annual Fletcher Forum
+The Twenty-THIRD Annual Fletcher Forum

 The Rankin Institute at The Fletcher School